 Caladium Plant Propagation FAQs

-Here’s a few of the most common questions we find people have when looking to propagate their Philodendron Birkin.
+Here are a few of the most common questions we find people have when looking to propagate their plant.

 Unfortunately, it’s not possible to propagate a Caladium from a single leaf cutting.
 Roots grow from tubers in the soil and a single leaf will very quickly wilt and die if you try to grow it on its own.

-As you are propagating your Caladium through the division method, you can start to fertilise again around 1-2 months after propagation.
-When propagating other houseplants through stem or leaf cuttings, you’d need to wait a full year but as your new Caladium plants will already have their roots you can resume fertilisation fairly quickly.
+If using the division method, you can start to fertilise after around 1-2 months.
+When using stem or leaf cuttings, you’d need to wait a full year but as your new Caladium plants will already have their roots you can resume fertilisation fairly quickly.

 Common problems when propagating a Caladium Plant

-Although the process used to propagate Caladium plants is fairly simple, it will be slightly different each time around and occasionally you might run into some unexpected problems along the way.
+Although the process can be fairly simple, it will be slightly different each time around and occasionally you might run into some unexpected problems along the way.
 We recommend keeping a close eye on your new plants to help you spot any early warning signs.

-Below we have all of the answers to how to fix any common problems you might run into when propagating your Caladium.
+Below we have all of the answers to how to fix any common problems you might run into.

-Propagation and repotting can be quite stressful for plants so don’t expect your Caladium to all of a sudden be growing lots of new leaves straight after propagating.
+Propagation and repotting can be quite stressful for plants so don’t expect them to all of a sudden be growing lots of new leaves straight away.

 If the leaves on your cutting have lost their colour then it’s probably due to a lack of sunlight.
 Move your new plants to a spot where they receive ample indirect sunlight.
 Avoid any direct sunlight as that comes with issues of its own.